family smiling at sink

 Family of 5 or More: 50 gallons

-If your space can’t accommodate a standard-size water heater, there are alternatives.
-These options provide the same level of performance as a standard water heater and will work with electric, natural gas or propane systems.
+If your space doesn’t have room for a standard-sized water heater, alternative options are available.
+These alternatives deliver the same performance as a standard model and are compatible with electric, natural gas, or propane systems.

 Lowboy and Short Water Heater Space Requirements

-These electric models are shorter and wider than a normal water heater.
-This size of water heater holds the same amount of water as its larger counterparts while fitting in areas with limited headroom, such as crawlspaces and under cabinets.
-Lowboy water heater sizes can vary between 30 and 49 inches in height and hold up to 50 gallons of water.
+These electric models are designed to be shorter and wider than traditional water heaters.
+They offer the same water capacity as larger units but are compact enough to fit in spaces with limited headroom, such as crawl spaces or beneath cabinets.
+Lowboy water heaters typically range from 30 to 49 inches in height and can hold up to 50 gallons of water.

 Tall Water Heater Space Requirements

-Gas and electric tall water heaters have size ranges from 50 to 76 inches tall and can hold up to 100 gallons of water.
-They’re ideal for basements or garages where height isn’t an issue.
-If you choose a hybrid water heater, note that they require extra space to function properly, so be sure to check the manufacturer’s information for proper installation.
+Gas and electric tall water heaters range from 50 to 76 inches in height and can hold up to 100 gallons of water.
+They are well-suited for spaces like basements or garages where height is not a limitation.
+If you opt for a hybrid water heater, keep in mind that it requires additional space to operate efficiently, so be sure to consult the manufacturer's guidelines for proper installation.

 Not sure which product is right for you?